mweagle/Sparta/docs_source/content/reference/apiv2gateway/_index.md

 ## Annotating Lambda Functions

-The final step is to use the API gateway to create an instance of the `APIV2GatewayDecorator`.
+The final configuration step is to use the API gateway to create an instance of the `APIV2GatewayDecorator`.
 This decorator is responsible for:

 * Provisioning the DynamoDB table.
 * Ensuring DynamoDB "CRUD" permissions for all the AWS Lambda functions.
 * Publishing the table name into the Lambda function's Environment block.
-* Add the WebSocket `wss://...` URL to the Stack's Outputs.
+* Adding the WebSocket `wss://...` URL to the Stack's Outputs.

 ```go
   decorator, _ := apiGateway.NewConnectionTableDecorator(envKeyTableName /* ENV key to use for DDB table name*/,